Volumes (band)

 Volumes (sometimes stylized as VOLUMES) is an American progressive metalcore band formed in Los Angeles, California in 2009.
 The group currently consists of bassist Raad Soudani, vocalist Michael Barr, vocalist Myke Terry, and drummer Nick Ursich.
 Throughout the band's history, bassist Raad Soudani has remained the only constant member.
-They are currently signed to Fearless Records and have released four studio albums: Via (2011), No Sleep (2014), Different Animals (2017) and Happier?
-(2021).
+They are currently signed to Fearless Records and have released five studio albums: Via (2011), No Sleep (2014), Different Animals (2017), Happier?
+(2021), and Mirror Touch (2025).
 They have also released three EPs: The Concept of Dreaming (2010), Coming Clean (2019) and Bend(ed) (2022).

 History

 Formation, The Concept of Dreaming and Via (2009–2013)

 The band was founded in January 2009 by Daniel Braunstein and Diego Farias.
 Originally, the two planned to be just a studio project until it was insisted they form a full band upon hearing the first demo recordings, which were 30 second tracks consisting of just a riff or two.
 The two began searching for likeminded musicians in the area to further their heavy metal, hip hop, jazz and classical influenced music, and would go on to expand the band's line-up.
 Originally they intended to only have one vocalist.
 After completing their line-up, the band began work on their debut EP, The Concept of Dreaming, with an expected release date of December 2009.
 But production came to a halt when guitarist Daniel Braunstein decided to leave the band citing time constraints with university.
 He was soon replaced by guitarist Daniel Schwartz, and the band was able to continue working on their EP.

 On September 29, 2009, the band was signed to Mediaskare Records, with vocalist Gus Farias stating that the band is "..stoked to announce that we have signed to Mediaskare Records, joining a great team and roster of bands we look up to".
 Along with the announcement of being signed, the band also revealed that their delayed EP, "The Concept of Dreaming" would be released on November 16, 2010.

 On November 20, 2010, the band were announced to be a part of It Prevails' "Dollar Menu, Where's the Venue?
 Tour" in January 2011 with fellow acts Counterparts, Betrayal and Bermuda.